ganrad/aks-aspnet-sqldb-rest/extensions/use-pod-identity/README.md

 ## B. Deploy Azure Key Vault FlexVolume Driver on AKS cluster
 **Approx. time to complete this section: 10 minutes**

-The FlexVolume driver is responsible for retrieving secrets from Azure Key Vault and mounting them into separate files on the application container's file system.
+The Azure Key Vault FlexVolume driver retrieves secrets from Azure Key Vault and mounts them into separate files on the application container's file system.

 Follow the steps below to provision the FlexVolume driver on the AKS cluster.

-1. Deploy Key Vault FlexVolume Driver on the AKS Cluster
+1. Deploy Azure Key Vault FlexVolume Driver on the AKS Cluster

    ```bash
    # Deploy the KV FlexVolume Driver on the AKS cluster.